| INTRODUCTION In October 1996, South Africans were counted for the first time as

 by this process.
 For those who require more information on how the census was conducted, a

 separate publication is being issued which describes the census methodology in detail.
+ADJUSTING FOR UNDER-COUNT In every census, there are bound to be some

 people or households who are missed, or some people who are counted twice.
 During November